 Visits at home or in the hospital

-- The (‘friends’) network are a cadre of people who have trained with Cantor Caro to be able to make ‘friendly visits’ to those of our members who are in need.
-We are here to help care for them, listen compassionately, and remind them that they are a valued part of our community.
+- The Chaverim (‘friends’) network are a cadre of people who have trained with Cantor Caro to be able to make ‘friendly visits’ to those of our members who are in need.
+This network helps to support them, listen compassionately, and remind them that they are a valued part of our community.

 - We provide a meal to those who are bereaved and to families who have experienced the birth or adoption of a child in order for them to know that in their lifecycle moment, we wish them a meaningful experience of Shabbat from our community.

 - We strive to prepare or purchase and deliver meals as able, to provide support for congregants who are experiencing illness, treatment, or recovery from surgery.

 - Following the death of a loved one, one of our clergy or a member of our congregation will come to your home to lead services so that you can say Kaddish for your loved one and be surrounded by your friends, family, and our community at your time of loss.